Who is the intended audience?

 Does it have an established reputation?
 If so, consider what kind of reputation it represents?

-What is the publisher's or website host's motivation for providing the information?
+What is the host's motivation for providing the information on the Web?
 (Advertising for profit, part of agency's mission, educational purposes, reporting original research, publicizing a particular agenda)

-What information can be gained about a website's domain code of the host address?
+What information can be gained about the site domain code of the host address?

 .com = commercial source